 - Add confectioner's sugar, half at a time, and mix on low speed until sugar is incorporated.
 Switch to high speed and beat until light and fluffy, about 2 minutes.

-- For a sheet cake: Spread frosting in an even layer onto cooled cake.
+- Spread frosting in an even layer onto cooled cake.
 Optionally, add sprinkles or lemon zest as a garnish before frosting crusts.

 Equipment Recommendations